fawwazanvilen/faw-quartz/content/Questions/Questions 2.md

 - An obligation to wear the characteristic bright green jacket and helmet
 - Mandatory use of driver apps, even for functions other than receiving orders, like navigation, viewing earnings.
 - Heavy penalty against [taking orders off-app](https://katadata.co.id/digital/startup/6544b6b6e0c58/sanksi-ojol-ambil-order-tanpa-aplikasi-di-gojek-grab-maxim-indrive), this includes enforcing anonymized contact and [funneling all driver-passenger comms in-app](https://medium.com/gojekengineering/behind-the-screens-the-evolution-of-gojeks-user-communications-63eb6f81acdb)
-- Heavy penalty against refusing orders (unspecified times) in a row/a period of time
+- Heavy penalty against refusing orders (unspecified times) in a row for a period of time
 - Ban against using other competing ride-hailing apps
 - Platform-set fares, drivers can't negotiate prices with customers; this makes service predictable for customers and positions drivers as price-takers
-- Centralized payment system, that reduces
+- Centralized payment system, that reduces direct financial interactions between drivers and passengers
 - Bonus and incentive schemes to even out distribution of supply, like bonus that's tied with the number of trips, or bonus on certain periods of times for drivers in certain cities
+- Some gamified system of internal status
 - Some algorithmic matchmaking procedure that ostensibly optimizes for some relevant performance measure (number of trips, rating of drivers/passengers, total rupiah amount, trip fulfillment, bid/order acceptance, etc)
-- Some gamified system of internal status

 Most of these rules and incentives are not obligatory, and their enforcement is not perfect, but the sum effect of them to the pool of Gojek drivers looks eerily similar to what it would've looked like if the drivers were to be organized in a command-and-control manner like you'd see in most other companies.
 This is essentially the thrust of the argument that 'Drivers as Workers' groups have: if it quacks like a duck then we should probably recognize it as a duck.

-This means that the view that we have of ride-hailing platforms like Gojek that are shaped like "Gojek is *just* a place where willing sellers of the service of motorcycle rides and wiling " are at best incomplete and at worst a veil for some
+This means that the view that we have of ride-hailing platforms like Gojek that are shaped like "Gojek is *just* a place where willing sellers of the service of motorcycle rides and wiling buyers of said service meet and transact with each other" are at best incomplete and at worst a plausible-deniability veil for Gojek lobbyists.

 But I still think that the partner (*mitra*) - worker (*pekerja*) distinction is meaningful here, or at least that they should exist in a spectrum here instead of a binary.
 The key thing that most Gojek drivers trade stability for is fundamentally *choice*.
-Gojek drivers at the end of the day are not forced to follow certain schedules, or take orders from certain places; and insofar that they are

-And Indonesia pre-Omnibus Law (Cipta Kerja)
+Gojek drivers at the end of the day are not forced to follow certain schedules, or take orders from certain places; and insofar that they are *forced* to do something then we should regulate them less like a partner and more like a worker.
+We've also got to remind ourselves that Indonesia pre-Omnibus Law for Job Creation (Cipta Kerja) had a very rigid labor law, [one of the most generous in the world for the amount of severance & redundancy pay](https://eplex.ilo.org/en/redundancy-and-severance-pay) it mandates to be given to workers.
+The fact that Gojek has scaled so quickly is also an evidence towards there being a huge latent supply of willing drivers that couldn't provide the service because there were no visible/contestable markets they could offer their service in.

 This is also not to say that the commoditization itself is bad.
-In fact it's a central theme of humanity's progress over the past few centuries that we achieved them through the slow and gradual unraveling of barriers to trade amongst ourselves, enabling labor and capital to flow to where they're needed the most.
-By enabling standardization among drivers,
+In fact it's a central theme of humanity's progress over the past few centuries that we achieved them through the slow and gradual unraveling of barriers to trade amongst ourselves, enabling labor and capital and technology and information to flow to where they're needed the most.
+I want to continue to remind people that *at the very least* the first order effect of Gojek is good: there are millions of contrafactual transactions totaling trillions of rupiahs in economic value that wouldn't have happened if it were not for the existence of ride-hailing platforms like Gojek.

-I hate marxists who say things like 'logic of the market' because the 'logic of the market' is just a way in which they want to say 'i hate competition' lmao
+What makes Gojek (and other ride-hailing platforms, again to be clear) unique relative to other 'platform' monopolies here is that they employ **opaque matchmaking algorithms heavily** (unlike e.g. Tokopedia, or Amazon, which convey more information through reviews and prices).
+Unlike with explicit rules/incentives, it's often ==unclear why (interpretability moment)==

-There's still argument to be made that the transition should be made clearer to its drivers, and I can see how the argument (like I very much understand how Luddism took ground in industrializing 18th century England)
+There's argument to be made that the transition should be made clearer to its drivers, and I can see how the argument for greater recognition for drivers as workers resonates emotionally here.
+You can tell a very simil==ar story ==

-Marxists think this is very similar to 'reserve army of labor'
+Theories about Alienation is theories about encountering an alien deterritorializing force that knows no bounds no taboo and profanes everything it touches a memetically
+(like I very much understand how Luddism took ground in industrializing 18th century England)

-Whether you think this **Great Commodification of Drivers** is (net) Bad or Good, this phenomenon results in a few interesting things, that I'm asking questions about,
+With all that being said, whether you think this **Great Commodification of Drivers**[^1] is (net) Bad or Good, this phenomenon (of Gojek Drivers ) results in a few interesting things, that I'm asking questions about,
 - abc

 (his is not to say it's bad, it is in fact good to have a place where wiling; but here my argument is that the way that Gojek enforces willingness is )

-This means that the view that we have of ride-hailing platforms like Gojek that are shaped like "Gojek is a place where willing buyers and willing sellers " are at best incomplete.

-Gojek (and other ride-hailing platforms, again to be clear) is pretty unique in that they employ matchmaking algorithms (unlike e.g. Tokopedia, or Amazon), and unlike explicit rules/incentives, it's often unclear why (interpretability moment)

-And at last!!
-Based on these background information, I want to pose the following questions:

 - An ethnography of Gojek drivers, in different cities etc
 - #belum-selesai

----
+> [!NOTE]- On how we should tolerate network-effect monopolies
+> Contents

-One of the reasons why we tolerate monopolies is that \[abcd\] #belum-selesai
+> One of the reasons why we tolerate monopolies is that \[abcd\] #belum-selesai
+>

-In this light, it's amazing that some proposals to curb the bad effects of ride-hailing monopolies like Gojek often extraordinarily miss the point, and in consequence seek to
+> In this light, it's amazing that some proposals to curb the bad effects of ride-hailing monopolies like Gojek often extraordinarily miss the point, and in consequence seek to
-- Price cap and floor
+> - Price cap and floor
-- medallion stuff (like airport sticker thingy)
+> - medallion stuff (like airport sticker thingy)
--
+> -
+>

-that ben kuhn article
+> that ben kuhn article
+>

-talk a bit about how interoperability is such a good idea
+> talk a bit about how interoperability is such a good idea
+>

-like usb c in eu, but also worry that this will stifle innovation
+> like usb c in eu, but also worry that this will stifle innovation
+>

-==add your twet here==
+> ==add your twet here==
+>
+>
+>

--
+> -
--
+> -
-- This means that unlike the usual markets that we often encounter,
+> - This means that unlike the usual markets that we often encounter,
-- gvgvhg
+> - gvgvhg
+>

-This poses a problem because this makes supply very lumpy and unpredictable.
+> This poses a problem because this makes supply very lumpy and unpredictable.
 A bigger problem
+>

-One pressure that Gojek also faces as a 'platform' monopoly is that they rely heavily on network effect--which naturally tends to \[natural monopoly\] etc.
+> One pressure that Gojek also faces as a 'platform' monopoly is that they rely heavily on network effect--which naturally tends to \[natural monopoly\] etc.
+>

-due to some realizations
+> due to some realizations
-- Gojek (& Grab) is not *really* a market
+> - Gojek (& Grab) is not *really* a market
-	- But Gojek is commoditizing their complement?
+> 	- But Gojek is commoditizing their complement?
-	- What does Gojek sell really?
+> 	- What does Gojek sell really?
-	-
+> 	-
+>

-- 'explains' is doing a lot of work here, and there are several interconnected questions behind the question above, which include
+> - 'explains' is doing a lot of work here, and there are several interconnected questions behind the question above, which include
-	- dsaf
+> 	- dsaf
-- Not all information in the market are conveyed through price,
+> - Not all information in the market are conveyed through price,
-	- why does algorithmic management feel so oppressive? alienation
+> 	- why does algorithmic management feel so oppressive? alienation
-- Network-effect monopolies are not that free market as they'd like to present themselves
+> - Network-effect monopolies are not that free market as they'd like to present themselves
-	- they are biasing themselves towards more networking in the platform
+> 	- they are biasing themselves towards more networking in the platform
-			- and as such, they heavily penalize behaviors that go against the lowering of marginal cost of (gojek faces this kind of problem where you need a critical mass of driver & customers to make the market self-sustaining)
+> 			- and as such, they heavily penalize behaviors that go against the lowering of marginal cost of (gojek faces this kind of problem where you need a critical mass of driver & customers to make the market self-sustaining)
-	- and it seems like it's the revealed preference of a big chunk of the riders that they want \[abdefg\]
+> 	- and it seems like it's the revealed preference of a big chunk of the riders that they want \[abdefg\]
-- mengapa gojek tidak interoperabel dengan grab, mengapa instagram threads tidak dengan twitter, etc
+> - mengapa gojek tidak interoperabel dengan grab, mengapa instagram threads tidak dengan twitter, etc
-- I'd like to do an ode to gojek sometimes, that even though with all the supposedly (and oftentimes justifiably) oppressive features of gojek, gojek truly enables a better life abcd; that there's a very heavy status quo bias, that makes everything becomes normal
+> - I'd like to do an ode to gojek sometimes, that even though with all the supposedly (and oftentimes justifiably) oppressive features of gojek, gojek truly enables a better life abcd; that there's a very heavy status quo bias, that makes everything becomes normal
-- tidak ada diferensiasi yang jelas antara gojek dan grab, marketnya udah spent,
+> - tidak ada diferensiasi yang jelas antara gojek dan grab, marketnya udah spent,
-- gojek dan grab yang bersaing antar satu sama lain daripada driver individual yg bersaing satu sama lain?
+> - gojek dan grab yang bersaing antar satu sama lain daripada driver individual yg bersaing satu sama lain?
-- commoditize their complement

 # Q2 - Why are there no Gojek-sponsored professorships/tenure positions in any Indonesian universities?